IV Provider Course - Frequently Asked Questions:

 Q: Does this course cover IV pumps?

-A: Your employer's responsibility is to provide you with training in the IV pumps used in your facility as part of your orientation.
+A: Your employer's responsibility is to train you in the IV pumps used in your facility as part of your orientation.
 Employee orientation and equipment familiarity are standards imposed upon employers.

 Q: Do I need to complete the online modules before attending the in-person module of the course?